 After they were pronounced husband and wife and the register was signed, they left the church in a blizzard of colourful confetti.

 WEDDING PHOTOGRAPHY AT CORNHILL CASTLE

 We stopped for some pictures on the way back to Cornhill Castle with the heathery slopes of Tinto creating a backdrop of purple haze for of a perfect Scottish summer.
 Cornhill Castle in Biggar is nestled into the Scottish countryside and is a stunning backdrop for weddings.
 In the years I have spent photographing weddings, Cornhill Castle weddings never fail to impress.
 With architecture dating back to 1851, the grand castle offers a fabulous setting for weddings.
 But Susan and Malcolm built on this and personalized the wedding venue in so many ways.
 Susan’s father made a glorious flower arch to put at the door of Cornhill Castle.
 It was such a beautiful addition to the day.

 Inside the castle, a theme that kept popping up everywhere was the origami cranes.
 The bride and groom had asked people to make paper cranes for the wedding.
-The cranes formed a big part of the decorations from an exquisite crane curtain behind the top table, flocks hanging from the garden pavilion, and a sweet crane couple nesting romantically on top of the cake.
-Bright, delicate and full of symbolism, cranes mate for life and are a symbol of patience, good luck and commitment — all good qualities of a marriage!
+The cranes formed a big part of the decorations.
+Both an exquisite crane curtain behind the top table and flocks hanging from the garden pavilion.
+As well as those, a sweet crane couple was nesting romantically on top of the cake.
+Bright, delicate and full of symbolism, cranes mate for life and are a symbol of patience, good luck and commitment.
+Of course, all good qualities of a marriage!
 The cranes made for a beautiful and unique backdrop for their wedding day.